mafsousa/2DFRETratiometrics/README.md

 2D FRET ratiometric analysis
 v0.1

-This is a generic macro to perform 2D FRET ratiometric.
-The main workflow is composed of an illumination correction; background subtraction from the noisy image or with mean value; structure/cell segmentation and FRET ratiometric analysis
+This is a generic macro to perform 2D FRET ratiometric analysis into individual cell images.
+The main workflow is composed of an illumination correction; background subtraction from the noisy image or with mean value; structure/cell segmentation and FRET ratiometric analysis.

 ## Input:
 * File in .tif or .tiff formats, 2D with two or three channels
 * Divided into two modes:
-* single image already opened
+ 1. single image already opened
-* batch mode, to process a folder of images.
+ 2. batch mode, to process a folder of images.
 ## Output:
 The macro can output 5 types of files:
 * The 2D_FRET_ratiometrics RGB: an RGB image with royal LUT to illustrate the FRET ratio